anon-blue/anon.blue/README.txt

 very un well and has access to firearms.
 He is a violent felon!
 Please alert the police!
 Thank you! <3
                                                                      ☻ Attention
-, Jamie Lee Pierce Born 09/16/1994 Current Address 318 Mcglovne Lane Flemingsbur g, KY 41041 (His fathers house) From Alpena, Fresh out of prision with gubns alr eady has firearms, raped his 34 3* nnot 34 year old child and his own sister ple ase spread awwareness! much love from a va vitcim of his! ☻
+, Jamie Lee Pie33rrrrhxr9hh9hh8d3hhh3udr44h3h333d3hhhhhhhhhhhhhhhhxjrh9xoidx999n
+98hKY 41041 (His fathers house) From Alpena, Fresh out of prision with gubns alr eady has firearms, raped his 34 3* nnot 34 year old child and his own sister ple ase spread awwareness! much love from a va vitcim of his! ☻